Bealby/grandpas-pocket-watch-shop/README.md

 ![Home Mobile](/documentation/readme/home-mb.png/)

-The home page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
+The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
 The icons once hovered over will enlarge